genome-spy/genome-spy/docs/grammar/transform/regexExtract.md

----
+# Regex Extract

-title: Regex Extract
+RegexExtract filter extracts and adds one or more new fields to the data by using a regular expression.

----
+## Parameters

-RegexMatch filter extracts and adds one or more new fields to the data by using a regular expression.
+TODO

 ## Example